mentorpaired/yaKitabuBackend/README.md

 - Install [PostgreSQL](https://www.postgresql.org/).

-- Create a database with PostgresQL, the installation instructions for Ubuntu can be found [here](https://www.postgresql.org/download/linux/ubuntu/).
+- Create a database with PostgresQL, the installation instructions for Fedora can be found [here](https://www.postgresql.org/download/linux/redhat/).
 Make sure to note Database name, Database Username and Password and also ensure that the server is running

 - Run server to ensure everything is working properly.
+- On The Terminal,

 ```sh
 flask run